- Gravity Forms Multi-Step Use Cases

 With Gravity Forms multi-step forms you get much more flexibility in terms of designing your form and how the form fields are presented to users.

-For example, you can make use of the Gravity Forms’ Save and Continue feature to let users save their place and come back to the form later on without needing to start over again.
+For example, you can make use of the Gravity Forms’ Save and Continue feature (or the Advanced Save and Continue plugin) to let users save their place and come back to the form later on without needing to start over again.
 Or, you can use the Gravity Forms Partial Entries add-on to collect data in real-time as users fill out the form.

 In this article, we’ll take a look at when you might need to create multi-step Gravity Forms.
 We’ll also show you how you can deliver a better user experience by enhancing multi-step navigation with GF Multi-Page Navigation.